cholushkin/week-organizer/readme.md

 ## Other commands
 - print-items
 - get-random-todos
+- print-completed-todos

 will generate csv file which you can paste to your google spreadsheet to manage your time and efforts during the week pipeline.

+todos.csv - something that you can accomplish in one approach or in one week todos-completed.csv - if not specified then completed tasks will disappear

 # Pipeline